SeaWorld Orlando

-SeaWorld Orlando is an animal theme park located in Orlando, Florida.
+SeaWorld Orlando is an animal theme park located just outside Orlando, Florida.
 Although separately gated, it is often promoted with neighboring parks Discovery Cove and Aquatica as well as Busch Gardens Tampa Bay, all of which are owned and operated by United Parks & Resorts.
-In 2022, SeaWorld Orlando hosted an estimated 4.45 million guests, ranking it the 10th most visited amusement park in the United States.
-SeaWorld Orlando is also featured in the 1983 film Jaws 3-D.
+In 2022, SeaWorld Orlando hosted an estimated 4.45 million guests, ranking it the 10th-most visited amusement park in the United States.
+SeaWorld Orlando was also featured in the 1983 film Jaws 3-D.

 History

-SeaWorld Orlando opened on December 15, 1973, as the third park of the SeaWorld chain and just two years after Walt Disney World Resort's Magic Kingdom.
+SeaWorld Orlando opened on December 15, 1973, as the third park in the SeaWorld chain, and just two years after Walt Disney World Resort's Magic Kingdom debuted.
 This made Central Florida a multi-park vacation destination.
-SeaWorld was sold in 1976 to Harcourt Brace Jovanovich then to Anheuser-Busch, owners of Busch Gardens, in 1989.
+In its earlier years, the park relied more heavily on animal shows to attract visitors, and did not have many rides.
+SeaWorld was sold in 1976 to Harcourt Brace Jovanovich, and again to Anheuser-Busch, owners of Busch Gardens, in 1989.

-Busch was more experienced with theme parks and thus developed SeaWorld in a competitive and aggressive manner, moving the park from a show-based to a ride-based park.
-The park joined in the Disneyland-started simulator ride wave in 1992 with Mission: Bermuda Triangle (later rethemed into Wild Arctic).
-The nation's first combination roller coaster and flume ride, Journey to Atlantis, was installed in 1998.
+Busch was experienced in theme parks and began to develop SeaWorld Orlando in a competitive and aggressive manner, changing it from show-focused to ride-focused.
+The park installed a simulator ride in 1992 called Mission: Bermuda Triangle (later rethemed to Wild Arctic).
+The nation's first water coaster, Journey to Atlantis, was installed in 1998.
 Kraken, a Bolliger & Mabillard floorless roller coaster, was added to the park in 2000.
-The flying coaster, Manta, came to the park in 2009 and won the Theme Park Insider Award as the best new attraction.
-After nearly three decades of operation, Busch Entertainment added two adjacent parks.
-Discovery Cove opened in 2000 followed by the Aquatica water park in 2008.
+In the 2000s, Busch Entertainment opened two parks adjacent to SeaWorld Orlando: Discovery Cove, an animal park, opened in 2000, followed by Aquatica, a water park, in 2008.
+The flying coaster Manta, opened at the park in 2009 and won the Theme Park Insider Award as the best new attraction of the year.

-In 2008 AB InBev purchased Anheuser-Busch and sold off Busch's parks to private equity firm Blackstone Inc (the 50% owners of the neighboring Universal Orlando parks until July 2011).
-Due to this selloff, the Hospitality House and Beer School were closed, also the Clydesdales and their barn were removed from the park.
-Then 2013, Blackstone sold 37% of SEAS in an initial public offering.
+In 2008 AB InBev purchased Anheuser-Busch and sold off Busch's parks to private equity firm Blackstone Inc. As a result of this selloff, the Hospitality House and Beer School were closed, and the Clydesdale Hamlet horse area was removed from the park.
+In 2013, Blackstone sold 37% of SEAS in an initial public offering.